bassline-mnk/basslinemnk/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new TinyPilot feature
+about: Suggest a new BasslineMnk feature
 title: ''
 labels: 'enhancement'
 assignees: ''